varya/varya.github.com/content/posts/design-systems-review/index.md

 above.
 This way, a pattern library is “a subclass in the design system, this is the set of design patterns for use across a company” (Rutherford, 2017).

-Similarly to that component libraries are collections of components, pattern libraries are collections of patterns.
+Similarly to  component libraries being collections of components, pattern libraries are collections of patterns.
 However, due to more abstract nature of patterns, it is harder to visualize such collections.